How to Fix iMessage

 If you find that you have hardware that does not work with Clover try getting in-touch with the developers, they are keen and clover has nightly builds.
 I personally think Clover is the future for all of us, you just need to devote some time to it, i promise once you make the switch you'll never go back.

-Step-3 Summary: You must have a unique OSX Serial No. and up-to-date OSX boot-loader.
+Step-3 Summary: You must have a unique OSX Serial Number, correct System Type and up-to-date OSX boot-loader.

 Step-4: Remove existing iMessage data & configuration files